-Some books, in which you know every word, but the content of the book, you do not turn a few corners in your mind, you cannot understand what people are saying! so now the question is What are some good books on becoming intelligent?
+In some books, in which you know every word, but the content of the book, you do not turn a few corners in your mind, you cannot understand what people are saying!

 1. Thinking, Fast and Slow

 This book is a reflection of thinking.
 System 1 v.s. makes rapid judgments by relying on emotion, memory, and experience.
 2. Rational person v.s. human, experience self v.s. memory self.

 Through the study of human judgment, decision-making, and choice, caiman discusses fast thinking and slow thinking, intuition, and rationality, as well as human defects in the process of decision-making.

 A brilliant (indeed, Nobel Prize-winning) concept made unbearably tedious by endless case studies.
 Kahneman going on for over 400 pages about his two systems reminded me strongly of Bernard Shaw's comment on Darwin:—Read More—WSG01

 Author: Zhou Haohui